-[Melvin Marsh] This question makes the assumption that music is important in TV and it’s really not.
-One could remove most music from the average TV show and there would not be much difference.
-I’ve done theater, film, and for my entire life and both parents (and a grandparent) worked in the entertainment industry.
-With music, people are trying to make you feel a certain way, which can also be done via set or lighting to enhance mood.
+[Melvin Marsh] This question makes the assumption that Music is important in TV, and it’s really not.
+One could remove most Music from the average TV show, and there would not be much difference.
+I’ve done theatre, film, and for my entire life, and both parents (and a grandparent) worked in the entertainment industry.
+With Music, people are trying to make you feel a certain way, which can also be done via set or lighting to enhance mood.
 The actors should play a part as well.
-Often additional music is added when they do not think an actor is conveying emotion enough.
+Often, additional Music is added when they do not think an actor is conveying emotion enough.
 Many people just find it annoying and overbearing.
 It’s no different than a laugh track.

-Check out other interviews on Switching Styles to learn about how people interact with music.
+Check out other Switching Styles interviews to learn how people interact with Music.